Below are some suggestions and links to help you support your child with reading at home.

 If it is possible to complete the quiz at home then the link is:

 This will take you to a screen that your child should recognise.
-See the attached ‘Logging on to Accelerated Reader’ guide to help your child log if they need help.
+See the attached ‘Logging on to Accelerated Reader’ guide if your child needs support.
+Your child’s individual login details was handed out at Parent Consultations in March 2023

 The following websites provide great ideas for books appropriate to your child’s age which could be requested from your local library.